MohitLamba94/L3Fnet/README.md

 </pre>
 </div>

 The code for L3F-net can be found in `L3F-net` directory.
-Execute `demo_cum_test.py` file for test the code.
-The expected output images after excuting this file is are given in `expected_output_images` directory.
+Execute `demo_cum_test.py` file for a quick demo.
+This file restores the dark images present in the `L3F-100` dataset.
+The expected output images after excuting this file are given in `expected_output_images` directory.
+To successfully execute this file you need to set the following variables.

+- `ll:` fdc
+- l lj

 # Cite us